Elisabeth (musical): Productions

+An open-air concert production at Schönbrunn Palace in Vienna, Austria, played in June 2019, June 2022, June to July 2023, and June 2024.
+A production at Karreveld Castle in Brussels, Belgium, ran in August 2022.

 Song list

 Additional songs have been added for some productions of Elisabeth that are not featured in all productions.
 Also the order of songs is often switched, which is the most noticeable between the German and the Viennese versions.
 This song list and order, with titles in English, is based upon the original Vienna production except where noted.